pagopa/pagopa-checkout-identity-provider-mock/README.md

 ```

 ### 3. `POST /oidc/token`
-Simulates the process of exchanging authorization code or credentials for an access token.
+Simulates the process of exchanging an authorization code or credentials for an access token.
 This endpoint supports the **Authorization Code** and **Client Credentials** grant types.

 #### Request Body:
 ```json